IsoPhase-security/IsoPhase/README.md

 Details are in `tools/kernel_module`.

 ## **CVEs**
-This folder contains the POC image used by us to trigger the vulnerabilities of the underlying frameworks.
+`CVE cases` contains the POC image used by us to trigger the vulnerabilities of the underlying frameworks.